vaishnavipb/CS546-Google-IO-trace/docs/Weekly_Progress.md

 Explore and analyze Google I/O traces and Darshan, and finalize the environment configurations for simulation.

 **Checklist**
-- [ ] Analyze Google I/O traces to identify different stats and relations between parameters.
+- [x] Analyze Google I/O traces to identify different stats and relations between parameters.
-- [ ] Understand Google I/O trace environment configurations (to simulate/relate to our experiments) by looking for references in papers, Git repo, or contacting the authors.
+- [x] Understand Google I/O trace environment configurations (to simulate/relate to our experiments) by looking for references in papers, Git repo, or contacting the authors.
 - [ ] Explore Darshan source code and pydarshan to understand parameters available.

+**What went well?**
+I was able to make good progress analyzing the Thesios traces.
+**What did not go well?**
+I had to push the exploration of Darshan due to a time crunch.
+**Did I learn anything important?**
+Yes, I learned important workload observations from Thesios.
+**What is holding us back?**

+**What urgent questions do I have?**

+**Next step?**
+Explore IOR and MPI to run the workloads in parallel.

+### Week 3 [Sept 16nd] :white_check_mark:
+**Summary**
+**Goals**
+The focus should be on identifying gaps with the 0 Bytes IO size traces in thesios data and to explore IOR, MPI to generate workload
+**Checklist**
+- [ ] Start with replicating workload similar to cluster 1 (throughput oriented) - determine IO sizes specific to cluster 1
+- [ ] In the file sizes, we saw 0 bytes to be highest frequent, but does it mean there’s no file size in the request?
+Identify what exactly it means.
+- [ ] How do we identify if a trace is throughput oriented or latency oriented in the traces?
+- [ ] Explore IOR and MPI to run the workloads parallelly.
+In the later weeks, we can progress on utilizing darshan with IOR.

 **What went well?**